mihirpaldhikar/polaris/README.md

 #### Terminologies

-1. `block` - A Block is the smallest unit holding all the necessary information required to render blocks.
+1. `block` - A BlockSchema is the smallest unit holding all the necessary information required to render blocks.
 2. `blob` - A Blob is a collection of blocks holding all the information and position of the blocks.
 3. `composer` - A Composer uses block to determine how to render blocks.
 4. `editor` - An Editor is an orchestrator for all the blocks.
 It uses blob to handle the creation, update, deletion of the blocks.

-#### Block Roles
+#### BlockSchema Roles

 1. `title` - To render text as a Title
 2. `subTitle` - To render text as a SubTitle